ansys/pypim/doc/source/integration_guide.rst

 found in ``instance.services["http"].headers``.

-For another protocol, it will be up to an agreement between the PIM implementation and the client code to pass the required informations in a dedicated entry in ``.services``.
+For another protocol, it will be up to an agreement between the PIM implementation and the client code to pass the required information in a dedicated entry in ``.services``.

 ********